What is the difference between hospital and extras cover?

 Take advantage of Health Management Plans

-Under their extra’s benefits, many insurers provide coverage for preventative health services such as weight management courses, health checks and even swimming lessons for children.
+Under their extra’s health insurance cover, many insurers provide coverage for preventative health services such as weight management courses, health checks and even swimming lessons for children.

 Utilise in-home services